FActScore: Fine-grained Atomic Evaluation of Factual Precision in Long Form Text Generation: Editing Experiments

 \textbf{Atomic fact labels improve error localization and improve editing performance.} Across all base language models (with or without retrieval) we observe that providing fine-grained atomic fact labels improves editing performance (16.8 $\rightarrow$ 28.3 ErrCorr, 9.5 $\rightarrow$ 19.3 SimAl for ChatGPT correcting its own outputs).
 Fine-grained fact correctness labels help the editor easily identify problematic tokens, as seen by the consistent improvements in ErrLoc scores (43.9 $\rightarrow$ 63.5 for ChatGPT correcting itself).
 We hypothesize atomic facts help guide the editor with its editing process (for instance, perform a more targeted search in the retrieved paragraphs), resulting in ErrCorr improvements.
 We also find that atomic fact labels reduces the frequency of editor copying the input verbatim or saying \emph{The input has no errors} from 37.3\% to 3.9\%.

-\textbf{Perplexity AI outputs are the hardest to edit}.
+\textbf{PerplexityAI outputs are the hardest to edit}.
 Overall, we find the highest editing success for InstructGPT, followed by ChatGPT and the least success for Perplexity AI.
-We hypothesize this is because Perplexity AI already uses a search engine, so errors are much more subtle as extensively discussed in Section~\ref{subsec:annotation-qualitative}.
+We hypothesize this is because PerplexityAI already uses a search engine, so errors are much more subtle as extensively discussed in Appendix~\ref{subsec:annotation-qualitative}.